Protests resume in Algeria on day Bouteflika due to submit election bid

 After a decade-long Islamist insurgency that Bouteflika stamped out early in his rule, Algerians have often tolerated a political system with little space for dissent as a price to pay for relative peace and stability.

+But disaffection has simmered with over one in four young people unemployed in a country that remains heavily reliant on oil and gas exports, despite numerous official promises of economic diversification over many years.

-Reporting by Lamine Chikhi, Hamid Ould Ahmed and Ulf Laessing; Editing by Mark Heinrich
+Reporting by Lamine Chikhi, Hamid Ould Ahmed and Ulf Laessing; Writing by Ulf Laessing; Editing by Mark Heinrich